shoppiboi/neural_network/README.md

 # Neural Network

 ## About
 A basic OOP implementation of a neural network for the recognition of handwritten digits.

+### A Note Regarding the Convolutional and Pooling layer scripts:
+*They were created while I was exploring how convolutional and pooling layers could be coded.*

+*Unfortunately I didn't find the time to complete the backpropagation for the layers, but I didn't want to lose the work I had done so far, as I intend to finish this project sometime over the summer, hence I decided to include the code in this repository as well.*

+*(I also thought these were pretty cool and the way I managed to capture the essence of forward propagation for these layers is something I'm very proud of.)*

 **Libraries Used**:
 - [NumPy](https://numpy.org/)